-Modelling an unstable multivibrator
+Simulation of an unstable multivibrator

 Mathematical description

-The duration of pulses and pauses is determined by the RC circuits in the base circuits of the transistors.
+The duration of the pulses and pauses is determined by the RC circuits in the base circuits of the transistors.

 The duration of the "ON" state for each transistor:

-Total oscillation period (with symmetrical circuit):
+Total oscillation period (with symmetrical scheme):

 Frequency of signals:

-Define the function to load and run the model:
+Defining the function to load and run the model:

 function start_model_engee()